-We will cover math extensions in its own chapter because not only the font subsystem and spacing model have been enhanced (thereby introducing many new primitives) but also because some more control has been added to existing functionality.
-Much of this relates to the different approaches of traditional $T{\rm F}X$ fonts and OpenType math.
+We will cover math extensions in its own chapter because not only the font subsystem and sp ing model have been enhanced (thereby introducing many new primitives) but also becaus some more control has been added to existing functionality.
+Much of this relates to the differ approaches of traditional $T{\rm E}X$ fonts and OpenType math.